Fine Art Photography

 .jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25/rs=h:1000,cg:true)

 My photography explores how light transforms familiar subjects into unexpected visual experiences.
-Whether recording the single-night bloom of the Queen of the Night cactus or interpreting the monumental structure of Florida’s Sunshine Skyway Bridge after dark, I seek moments when ordinary forms appear extraordinary.
+Whether recording the single-night bloom of the Queen of the Night cactus or interpreting Florida’s monumental Sunshine Skyway Bridge after dark, I seek moments when ordinary forms appear extraordinary.

-The flower views move inward, revealing the organic and ephemeral complexity of nature; the bridge views move outward, reducing an engineered, enduring and iconic form down to rhythm, geometry and color.
-Together, these photographs invite one to consider these observations vs. interpretations through the transformative power of light.
+The flower views move inward, revealing the organic, ephemeral complexity of nature; the bridge views move outward, reducing an enduring, engineered icon to rhythm, geometry and color.
+Together, these photographs invite viewers to consider the interplay of observation and interpretation through the transformative power of light.

-For over three decades, my work has explored visible and representative traces of time, from environmental documentary projects to recent studies of botanical and architectural forms.
-Photography has remained my means of inquiry and connection.
-Across these subjects, I am drawn to themes of impermanence, resilience and transforming the expected subject into something greater.
+For over three decades, photography has been my means of inquiry and connection—from environmental documentary projects to recent studies of botanical and architectural forms.
+Across these subjects, I am drawn to impermanence, resilience and transformation: the possibility of transforming the expected into something greater.

-Her artistic foundation began in childhood when she earned seven consecutive years of scholarships to study basic design, drawing and painting at Carnegie Tech and Carnegie Mellon University before graduating high school.
-She later earned a Bachelor of Fine Arts in Photography from Rhode Island School of Design and a Master of Fine Arts in Visual Art from Vermont College.
+Her artistic foundation began in childhood with seven consecutive years of scholarships to study design, drawing and painting at Carnegie Tech and Carnegie Mellon University pre-college.
+She earned a BFA in Photography from Rhode Island School of Design and an MFA in Visual Art from Vermont College.

-Her photographs have been exhibited nationally in museums, galleries, libraries, and art centers, including the Center for Maine Contemporary Art and Camden’s Public Library Gallery, the Denver Art Museum, the Castle Gallery in NY, and numerous venues throughout Colorado, Florida, Maine, New Mexico and New York.
-Her work has been published in ORION Magazine, The Re-Enchantment of Art by Suzi Gablik, Undermining by Lucy Lippard, and other publications.
+Her photographs have been exhibited nationally in museums, galleries, libraries, and art centers, including the Denver Art Museum and the Center for Maine Contemporary Art.
+Klein’s work has been published in ORION Magazine and in books by Suzi Gablik and Lucy Lippard.

-Klein has received grants and awards for projects exploring environmental and social landscapes, including recognition from the Rocky Mountain Women's Institute, the Center for Transformative Art, and the Florida Museum of Photographic Arts, where she received a 2025 Spirit of FMoPA Category Award.
+Klein has received grants and awards for environmental and social landscape projects, including a 2025 Spirit of the Florida Museum of Photographic Arts (FMoPA) Award.

 MFA Vermont College